HangfireIO/Hangfire.Documentation/configuration/using-sql-server-with-msmq.rst

 Transition to MSMQ queues
 --------------------------

 If you have a fresh installation, just use the ``UseMsmqQueues`` method.
 Otherwise, your system may contain unprocessed jobs in SQL Server.
 Since one Hangfire Server instance can not process job from different queues, you should deploy :doc:`multiple instances <../background-processing/running-multiple-server-instances>` of Hangfire Server, one listens only MSMQ queues, another – only SQL Server queues.
-When the latter finish its work (you can see this from HangFire.Monitor – your SQL Server queues will be removed), you can remove it safely.
+When the latter finish its work (you can see this in Dashboard – your SQL Server queues will be removed), you can remove it safely.

 If you are using default queue only, do this: